- be_ixf; php_sdk; php_sdk_1.4.18

 PhD, International Development, University of Technology Sydney, 2010

-Donnie Maclurcan is an Affiliate Professor of Economics at Southern Oregon University and Executive Director of the Post Growth Institute – an international, not-for-profit organization working to enable collective wellbeing within ecological limits.
-His research interests span alternative forms of business ownership; credit unions, debt and financial flows; not-for-profit entrepreneurship; asset-based community development; and appropriate technology.
-As a consultant, Donnie has helped more than 500 not-for-profit projects across 34 countries to start, scale and sustain their work, while his own initiatives include developing the Offers and Needs Market, Free Money Day, the Post Growth Alliance, and the (En)Rich List.
+Donnie Maclurcan is an Affiliate Professor of Economics at Southern Oregon University and Director of Strategy at the Post Growth Institute – an international, not-for-profit organization exploring how we co-create a just and livable world beyond capitalism.
+His research interests span alternative forms of business ownership; credit unions, debt and financial flows; not-for-profit entrepreneurship; degrowth and asset-based development.
+As a consultant, Donnie has helped more than 500 not-for-profit projects across 36 countries to start, scale and sustain their work, while his own initiatives include developing the Offers and Needs Market, Free Money Day, the Post Growth Alliance, and the globally popular #postgrowth hashtag.
 A Fellow of the Royal Society of the Arts, Distinguished Fellow with the U.K. Schumacher Institute for Sustainable Systems, and an Adjunct Professor with the Australian-based Institute for Sustainable Futures, Donnie holds a PhD in international development from the University of Technology, Sydney and is working on his fourth book, How on Earth: our future is not for profit.

 Phone: 541.552.6432